 I think Nigeria and Nigerians need to have a conversation on what the functions and duties of the Nigeria Police are.

 To understand how a structure functions we need to examine how the structure came to be.
 So it is imperative to consider the origins of the Nigerian police.
 Surprisingly, or unsurprisingly, it is difficult to find information on the origins of the Nigerian Police.
 Especially not within the Nigerian Police website.
-The official national webpage on the history of the Nigerian Police gives us the Greek origins of the word ‘police’ as well as the Roman and British histories of policing.
-Not very useful as a source of information of the history of policing in Nigeria.
+The official national webpage on the history of the Nigerian Police gives us the following summary:

 ‘E. L. Scott, the District Commissioner in Lango in 1913, said that “Opigi and his headmen must be supported at all costs at this present stage, or they will be unable to control their people.
 No decision by them should be reversed, if possible, even at the risk of occasional injustice.
 A little oppression even need not be a bad thing”.’
 [Killingray: 417]